 - A maximum of $500 fine

-On the other hand, if you are under 18 years, a conviction in the juvenile court for HS 11357(c) violation will make you subject to the potential penalties listed below:
+On the other hand, if you are under 18 years of age, a conviction in the juvenile court for a violation of HS 11357(c) will make you subject to the potential penalties listed below:

 - Mandatory drug counseling